yehjxraymond/wqu_econometrics_group_proj/submission3/Algorithmic Trading.md

-# Algorithmic Trading
+# Submission No. 2: Algorithmic Trading Strategy for Cryptocurrencies Pair

-Design your own algorithmic trading strategy in R.

-- Number of assets in the strategy: one or more assets
-- Type of asset: you select it (stock, commodity, FX, crypto etc)
-- Timeframe: you select it
-- Coding language: R; you can also use Excel for basic calculations and testing
-- Model: regression, ARMA, GARCH, VAR, VEC or any other quantitative model you know.
-You can combine model with technical analysis indicators (MA, MACD, Bollinger bands etc) as in module 7 examples.
-You can also use machine learning algorithm (it is not compulsory).

-1. Explain the algorithm step by step
-2. Provide R code and/or Excel calculations
-3. Provide charts
-4. Calculate returns, cumulative returns, standard deviation and forecasts
-5. Indicate research papers or books on this topic
+Author	: Raymond Yeh, Vincent Louie Delfin, Lu Liu, Nazri Nawi

+Date	: April 22, 2019

-## Trading Strategy
+## Backgroud of Trading Strategy

 Inspired by Sergey Malchevskiy's Pairs Trading with Cryptocurrencies [1], we will perform statistical arbitrage on a pair of cryptocurrency.
 The strategy aims to be market neutral where it will take a equal weights of long and short positions on the pair to prevent taking a net long or short position in the market as a whole due to the high unpredictability of the trend in the cryptocurrency market.

-The intuition is that a pair of cryptocurrency with highly cointegrated daily return will have their daily returns reverting to 0 spread (difference in their daily returns).
+The intuition is that a pair of cryptocurrencies with highly cointegrated daily return will have their daily returns reverting to 0 spread (difference in their daily returns).
 The strategy will enter a long/short position when the daily returns spread is high and will exit the positions when the daily returns spread revert to the normal level.

 The experiment will determine: